singh1114/best/_posts/2019-10-02-mongo-aggregates.markdown

     }
 ```

-## Project

-Project is the part where you tell the query which keys to pick from the given document.
+This is the implementation that you want to use, when you want to run `$match` on the data being picked from the other collection.

+The simplest implementation of `$lookup` is as follows.

 ```
 {
-    $project: {
+    $lookup: {
-        student_name: 1,
+        from: <collection to join>,
+        localField: <field from the input documents>,
+        foreignField: <field from the documents of the "from" collection>,
+        as: <output array field>
     }
 }
 ```

-This will pick up only the fields with value `1` in the document.
+## conclusion

 There are a few more options to choose from.
 Aggregate is one of the most important parts of the Mongo Database.